 Best For: All face shapes

-Styling Tip: Works well with textured tops or pompadour.
+Styling Tip: Good with textured top or pompadour.

 Ivy League

-The Ivy League is a longer version of the crew cut, offering more styling options.
-It’s ideal for those wanting a professional yet stylish look.
+The Ivy League is a longer cut of the crew cut, with more styling options.
+It‘s best for those who wish for a professional and stylish appearance.

 Best For: Oval and heart-shaped faces

-Styling Tip: Use a medium-hold pomade to slick the top back or part it to the side.
+Styling Tip: Apply a medium-hold pomade to slick the top back or side part.

 French Crop